-The City of Thousand Oaks supports Lutheran Social Services (LSS), which operates a homeless center.
-Located in the Human Services Center, LSS and other local agencies that assist the homeless to find case management and other necessities.
-Another agency serving the homeless population is Harbor House which provides case management, laundry program, and operates a meal program 365 days a year.
+Harbor House in the City of Thousand Oaks is the primary service provider that offers street outreach, rapid rehousing, case management, a laundry program, and operates a meal program 365 days a year.
 The City of Thousand Oaks Planning Commission has approved the development of a navigation center that will provide up to 50 emergency shelter beds with case management and housing navigation services to the growing unsheltered population.

 The City of Simi Valley uses CDBG funds to support programs that assist at-risk populations, including those who are homeless.
-For FY 2024-25, the City anticipates allocating \$45,000 to an organization that administers programs that address homelessness needs within the City.
 The Samaritan Center Case Management program provides case management to assist homeless individuals in becoming self-sustainable and move into housing.
 It provides access to the services, life skills, and resources they need to secure and retain housing.

-To the extent possible, the City of Camarillo plans to use CDBG funds to support those experiencing homelessness and those with special needs during FY 2024-2025.
-The City of Camarillo also plans to allocate \$112,073 in CDBG funds to acquire a minimum of two prefabricated tiny homes to be situated on City-owned land and used as shelter for the homeless.
+To the extent possible, the City of Camarillo plans to use CDBG funds to support those experiencing homelessness and those with special needs.
 The City plans to reach out to the homeless population to evaluate their individual needs and refer them to the tiny homes for shelter as appropriate.